Kalenzhu/angular6-contact-book/README.md

 http://localhost:3000/
 ```

-> But you won't be able to see anything as we are runnig development mode and there are angular static files as of now which loopback can serve.
+> But you won't be able to see anything as we are running development mode and there are angular static files as of now which loopback can serve.

 To run Loopback API explorer just copy-paste below URL in your browser
 ```